Vidit-Keshari/lights-out/README.md

 - Clicking a cell also toggles its adjacent neighbors (above, below, left, and right).
 - Plan your moves strategically to turn off all the cells!
 - Game resets automatically after 2 seconds if a win or lose is detected.
-- Clicks are disables on win or lose.
+- Clicks are disabled on win or lose for sometime.

 ## Old series
 I have started a new series named Old Series.
 I will be uploading games like this which were played by people earlier but in a new style.